jbloomlab/IFNsorted_flu_single_cell/README.md

 Alistair Russell and [Jesse Bloom](https://research.fhcrc.org/bloom/en.html).

 ## Overview
-This is an analysis of single-cell mRNA sequencing of influenza-infected A549 cells that have been enriched for IFN+ cells.
+Analysis of single-cell mRNA sequencing of influenza-infected A549 cells that have been enriched for IFN+ cells.

-Briefly, A549 cells were infected with A/WSN/1933 influenza virus at a relatively low MOI, aiming for about 30% infected by HA staining.
+A549 cells were infected with A/WSN/1933 influenza virus at a relatively low MOI.
 These A549 cells contained a sortable marker (LNGFRdel) under an IFNbeta promoter.
 At 13-hours post-infection, the cells were sorted to enrich for IFN+ ones.
 These enriched IFN+ cells were mixed with some of the ones that did not sort as IFN+, and they were sequenced on the [Chromium 10X platform](https://www.10xgenomics.com/single-cell/).